 Famous movie stars Douglas Fairbanks and Mary Pickford were two of the earliest homeowners in the area, building a huge home in Beverly Hills in 1921.

-Since its founding, the city has grown to become an international icon for luxury, excess, and giant houses.
+Since its founding, the city has become an international icon for luxury, excess, and giant houses.
 Some of the best luxury stays are in Beverly Hills hotels, which house amazing amenities.

 You’ll normally have access to a luxurious spa, on-site restaurant, and outdoor or rooftop pool when you stay in Beverly Hills.
 When you’re not luxuriating next to the pool or ordering room service, you’ll probably be shopping.